cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-blueprint-labels.md

 aliases: /blueprints/spec-blueprint-labels/
 ---

+`blueprint-labels` are used to tag the blueprint object (unlike `labels` which tag the deployment).
-`blueprint-labels` are useful for automatically attach labels to the blueprint.
+`blueprint-labels` are used for automatically attaching labels to the blueprint.
 The labels are saved in lowercase.

 # Declaration